appwrite/demos-for-functions/deno/generateUnsplashImage/README.md

 * Click 'Activate'

 ## 🎯 Trigger
-Head over to your function in the Appwrite console and under the Setti
+Head over to your function in the Appwrite console and under the Settings select relevant event or schedule.